PetrochukM/HParams/DOCS.md

 Warnings:

-  - `logging.warning` if the function has not been configured.
+  - Runs `logging.warning` if the function has not been configured.
-  - `logging.warning` if the function configuration will be overridden by arguments passed to the function.
+  - Runs `logging.warning` if the function configuration will be overridden by arguments passed to the function.

 Raises:

-  - `TypeError` if a keyword argument defaulted to `HParam` for the decorated function's is not configured.
-Typechecking is only run during `add_config` for efficiency.
+  - `TypeError` if a keyword argument defaulted to `HParam` for the decorated function is not configured.
+Typechecking is only run during `add_config` for performance.

 Side-effects:

-  - Adds `get_configured_partial` to the function's attributes.
-This function returns a partial that's configured.
+  - Adds `get_configured_partial` to the function's attributes. `get_configured_partial` returns a partial that's configured.

 Returns: